Oklahoma ADA Attorney

 The Americans with Disabilities Act (ADA) is a civil rights law that protects the country’s individuals with disabilities from discrimination.
 Under the ADA, it is a crime to discriminate against someone on the basis of a physical or mental disability.
 Despite the ADA, however, disabled persons still fall prey to discrimination in daily life.
 This can result in lost employment opportunities or the inability to participate in activities due to lack of reasonable accommodations for the disabled.
 If you or a loved one is facing discrimination based on a disability, come to our law firm.
-We can provide you with the direction you need in filing an OK personal injury claim or suing a party.
+We can provide you with the direction you need in pursuing your claim.

 Provisions of the ADA

 Federal legislators signed the Americans with Disabilities Act into law in 1990.
 It protects individuals with disabilities in the workplace, school, the transportation industry, and public and private premises.
 The purpose of the ADA is to ensure that those with physical or mental disabilities have the same opportunities and legal rights as others.
 It helps guarantee equal treatment of individuals with disabilities in areas of public life.
 The ADA consists of five main titles: